 The offers on this page are from advertisers who pay us.
 That may influence which products we write about, but it does not affect what we write about them.
-Here's an explanation of how we make money.
+Here's an explanation of how we make money and our Advertiser Disclosure.

 A hot job market is usually good news for workers.
 When the unemployment rate is low, people can easily switch jobs and negotiate better pay from employers.
 Workers have more money to spend, which drives economic growth.

-But low unemployment and strong jobs growth have a downside: A robust job market can drive higher inflation, setting the Federal Reserve on a course to try to reduce it — which can mean a longer wait before interest rates come down.
+But low unemployment and strong job growth have a downside: A robust job market can drive higher inflation, setting the Federal Reserve on a course to try to reduce it — which can mean a longer wait before interest rates come down.

 A strong job market can drive inflation higher, but high inflation can also reverberate through the U.S. labor market.